LycheeOrg/LycheeOrg.github.io/src/pages/code-of-conduct.md

 - **Be constructive.**
     - Avoid derailing: stay on topic; if you want to talk about something else, start a new conversation.
     - Avoid unconstructive criticism: don't merely decry the current state of affairs; offer—or at least solicit—suggestions as to how things may be improved.
-    - Avoid snarking (pithy, unproductive, sniping comments)
+    - Avoid snarking (pithy, unproductive, sniping comments).
     - Avoid discussing potentially offensive or sensitive issues; this all too often leads to unnecessary conflict.
     - Avoid microaggressions (brief and commonplace verbal, behavioral and environmental indignities that communicate hostile, derogatory or negative slights and insults to a person or group).
 - **Be responsible.**